-Below is a summarized version of our school improvement plan.
-Each year we reflect in our progress and write a standard and qualities report (see website).
+Below is a summarised version of our school improvement plan.
+Each year we reflect on our progress and write a standard and qualities report (see website).
 From this we then write action planners.

-Our 2020-21 Standards and Quality Report can be found on our school website.
+2021-22 Standards and Quality Report can be found on our school website. https://dochgarrochprimary.wordpress.com/parentscarers/standards-quality-report-2015/

-https://dochgarrochprimary.wordpress.com/parentscarers/standards-quality-report-2015/